Manufactured in the USA

-Why We Make AgeForce® Supplements In the USA
+Why We Make AgeForce® Skin Patches In the USA

-For your safety and to insure product quality and effectivness our company sources raw materials exclusively from United States suppliers that operate USFDA-Certified facilities.
-We then formulate, produce, and inspect our AgeForce® supplements in our United States FDA Certified labs.
+For your safety and to insure product quality and effectiveness our company sources raw materials exclusively from United States suppliers that operate USFDA-Certified facilities.
 For all of the reasons shown below, nothing is imported!

-This page has a very small representative selection of recent magazine and newspaper stores about counterfieit drugs from overseas.
+This page has a very small representative selection of recent magazine and newspaper stores about counterfeit drugs from overseas.
 But If you want do a search for Counterfeit Drugs you will get 332,000 results.
 If you narrow your search to Counterfeit Drugs China, you will get 103,000 results.
-That is scary stuff and it tells you why, unlike most other HGH supplement manufacturers, we source, manufacture, and inspect in the USA!
+That is scary stuff and it tells you why, unlike most other manufacturers, , we source, manufacture, and inspect in the USA!

 (If you want to read any of these complete articles, just copy and paste the bold headline into your favorite search engine)